CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/faq/index.en.md

 ### Questions about moving in and the living together

 {{< accordion "When can I first move in into the building?" >}}
 As we are currently constructing the building, we can sadly not guarantee are precise fixed moving in date.
-According to our current plan, the moving-in day will in November 2022.
+According to our current plan, the moving-in day will in December 2022.
 {{< /accordion >}}
 {{< accordion "Can I choose my flatmates?" >}}
 Yes!
 As soon as you get accepted for a room in the house, you can start engaging with other people accepted for a room.
 In this process you can form your own shared flats of three or four persons each.
 We will support you in that process, of course.